 - The correction of self-employment income for tax evasion is made by a coefficient proportional to the net self-employment income declared in the data.
-The user can decide to switch off such a correction in the TCA_it policy sheet.
-Using the latest available input dataset (IT_2016_a2) the correction for tax evasion is not available because the input dataset uses administrative data (by definition collecting only the income reported to tax authority).
-Any difference in self-employment income with respect to previous years needs to be taken into account such important difference at the data collection stage. - The simulation of the property tax is based on an imputed value of cadastral income for main and other residences, derived using information on the possession of residences, the imputed rent, other information included in the Survey of Household Income and Wealth (Bank of Italy) aggregated by decile groups, and finally calibrating the total amount of cadastral income according to the information provided in the official sources. - The simulation of Family Allowances is subject to limitations related to the lack of information on disability status, income and family composition in the income reference period (which is the solar year before the 1st of July of each year, and it remains valid until the 30th of June of the following year).
-Therefore, for example, for the period between the 1st of July 2017 and the 30th of June 2018, income produced in 2016 is taken into account.
-For the simulation of the benefit, we assume the family income to stay constant in two consecutive years and we use the income thresholds as of 1st July (instead of 30th June).
+The user can decide to switch off such a correction in the TCA\it policy sheet.
+Any difference in self-employment income with respect to previous years needs to take into account important differences at the data collection stage. - The simulation of the property tax is based on an imputed value of cadastral income for main and other residences, derived using information on the possession of residences, the imputed rent, other information included in the Survey of Household Income and Wealth (Bank of Italy) aggregated by decile groups, and finally calibrating the total amount of cadastral income according to the information provided in the official sources. - The simulation of Family Allowances is subject to limitations related to the lack of information on disability status, income and family composition in the income reference period (which is the solar year before the 1st of July of each year, and it remains valid until the 30th of June of the following year).
+Therefore, for example, for the period between the 1st of July 2018 and the 30th of June 2019, income produced in 2016 is taken into account.
+For the simulation of the benefit, we assume the family income to stay constant in two consecutive years and we use the income thresholds as of 1st July (instead of 30th June). - The simulation of the minimum guaranteed income schemes (i.e. ReI Reddito di Inserimento, 2018 and RdC Reddicto di Cittadinanza, 2019) assumes 100% take-up because at the time of the public release of EUOROMOD there are no external statistics on take up behaviour.
+Users should then consider that simulations likely overestimates number of beneficiaries and expenditures. - The simulation of Parental Leave Benefits, although included in the public release, are NOT fully validated and switched OFF in the baseline simulations.
+Users should first validate the isntruments (at micro and macro level) and then decide whether to use include or not the simulations, bearing in mind that these alter the value of labour market incomes.